Edit a Pipeline

 - To edit pipelines using API endpoints, generate an API Key first.

-Edit a Pipeline in Pipeline Builder
+Edit a Pipeline in Builder

 This is the default way of editing pipelines.
 It opens the pipeline in the visual editor.
 You can use it to replace one component with another or update the parameters quickly.